Oberfeldwedler/predictive_maintenance/README.md

 # README

-This is the Git repository for the course "Predictive Maintenance" in WS 2024/25 containing slides, JupyterNotebooks, and a file to set up your conda environment.
+This is the Git repository for the course _Predictive Maintenance_ containing slides, JupyterNotebooks, and a file to set up your conda environment.
 You find the most recent files here - the links in ELO also redirect to this repository.

 ## Setup
 1. Clone this repo